tahina-pro/hacl-star/README.md

   in `code/bignum/Hacl.Bignum.Limb.fst`, including the the definition of `v` and `eq_mask`
 - **Fig. 3, Poly1305 bigint:**
-  since the paper was written, our Poly1305 version was ported to 64-bits; the new normalization functions are in `code/poly1305/Hacl.Bignum.Modulo.fst`, and the closest equivalent of `poly1305_mac` is `poly1305_last_pass_` in `code/poly1305/Hacl.Impl.Poly1305_64.fst`.
-We also include an older version of our codebase for reference purposes; the `normalize` function is in `dependencies/FStar/examples/low-level/crypto/Crypto.Symmetric.Poly1305.Bignum.fst` and is called `finalize`; the `poly1305_mac` function is in `dependencies/FStar/examples/low-level/crypto/Crypto.Symmetric.Poly1305.fst`:1083.
+  + since the paper was written, our Poly1305 version was ported to 64-bits; the new normalization functions are in `code/poly1305/Hacl.Bignum.Modulo.fst`, and the closest equivalent of `poly1305_mac` is `poly1305_last_pass_` in `code/poly1305/Hacl.Impl.Poly1305_64.fst`
+  + we also include an older version of our codebase for reference purposes; the `normalize` function is in `dependencies/FStar/examples/low-level/crypto/Crypto.Symmetric.Poly1305.Bignum.fst` and is called `finalize`; the `poly1305_mac` function is in `dependencies/FStar/examples/low-level/crypto/Crypto.Symmetric.Poly1305.fst`:1083.
 - **2.4, AEAD security proof:**
   the AEAD development has not been integrated with the HACL* library yet; the top-level AEAD proof statement, `encrypt`, is in